April 3, 2018.: This post has been updated to include a fourth accusation made against Westwick

 Cohen alleges that after she told her date what happened, the producer blamed her, telling her she was an “active participant.”
 Cohen says the producer also told her she couldn’t say anything if she wanted to maintain her reputation, “because Ed will have people come after me, destroy me, and that I could forget about an acting career.
 Saying there’s no way I can go around saying Ed ‘raped’ me and that I don’t want to be ‘that girl.'”

 She concluded her post with the importance of showing solidarity to people coming forward right now.
 “I hope my coming forward will help others to know that they are not alone, that they are not to blame, and it is not their fault,” Cohen said.
 “Just as the other women and men coming forward have helped me to realize the same.
 I hope that my stories and the stories of others help to reset and realign the toxic environments and power imbalances that have created these monsters.”

 On Nov.
 7, Westwick posted a statement on Twitter.

 On Nov.
 9, Westwick posted a second statement to Instagram.

 On Nov.
 10, the BBC announced that it will postpone the debut of its Agatha Christie adaptation “until these matters are resolved.”
 The three-part series Ordeal by Innocence stars Westwick alongside Bill Nighy, Catherine Keener and Matthew Good, and it was set to debut on Christmas day.
+The series debut over Easter after being re-shot to replace Westwick with actor Christian Cooke.
 The BBC has also halted production on Westwick’s series White Gold, which shows on Netflix outside of the U.K.

 Jessica Chastain, George Clooney and More Speak Out Against Harvey Weinstein